ajmorton/swen_tourney/README.md

 	- [ ] Replace dicts with typing.NamedTuples
 	- [ ] Fix Stage.prev_stage type sig using \_\_future__.annotations
     - [ ] Update ResultsServer to ThreadedHttpServer
+    - [ ] Subprocess timeouts don't work when the subprocess being called creates their own subprocesses and stdout/stderr are being sent to subprocess.PIPE
 - [ ] Refactor
 	- [ ] Keep removal of prior staged submissions?
 - [ ] Update to traces?